rockstor/rockstor-doc/soho.rst

 Server requirements and suggestions
 -------------------------------------

-The first step in building the RockStor Fileserver is to procure hardware.
-Since RockStor is a `Free software
+The first step in building the Rockstor Fileserver is to procure hardware.
+Since Rockstor is a `Free software
 <http://en.wikipedia.org/wiki/Free_software>`_ product based on Linux, there is
 a lot of flexibility.
 You can purchase hardware that fits your budget and performance requirements.
 See :ref:`minsysreqs` for general guidance.
-You can easily convert an old PC into a Fileserver with RockStor as long as it meets these requirements.
+You can easily convert an old PC into a Fileserver with Rockstor as long as it meets these requirements.
 You can also purchase small office servers from various places like newegg, ebay and Dell.

-In our community, RockStor is humming on different hardware.
+In our community, Rockstor is humming on different hardware.
 Here are some
 examples:

-**Disclaimer: RockStor is a software only product.
+**Disclaimer: Rockstor is a software only product.
 We don't recommend or certify any particular hardware.
 These are mere suggestions based on known deployments in our community**

 * `HP Proliant Microserver <http://www8.hp.com/us/en/products/proliant-servers/product-detail.html?oid=5379860#!tab=features">`_ is chosen for its small form factor, 4 easily accessible hard drive slots, and eSata capability to expand storage.
 This is ideal for a simple setup with a small footprint that meets most file storage needs of a small or home office.